ojilles/jilles.net/_posts/2006-03-05-welcome-to-v3-blog.md

 Welcome, dear reader to, to the best of my knowledge, the third incarnation of my weblog/personal site.
 The last year and a half I had all these idea's in my head with nowhere to put them.
-Everytime I had that thought "_I wish I had a weblog to post it to as it might be interesting to other people_".
+Every time I had that thought "_I wish I had a weblog to post it to as it might be interesting to other people_".
 So, here it is!